You can lead a horse to water...

 When all else fails, you can try mixing a large syringe, at least 60cc, of salt water.
 Mix enough salt and water to keep the salt in solution and then add a little more salt.

-Although with today’s fuel prices, few of us want to drag around more weight in our trailers, bringing water from home may be your only option.
+Although with the cost of fuel, few of us want to drag around more weight in our trailers, bringing water from home may be your only option.
 If you don’t have a living quarter’s trailer, you can have a corner water tank installed in your dressing or tack room.
 Or, you can use a five-gallon plastic container.
 If you have to make your water last over the weekend gradually add water from home to the water on site until your horse accepts the onsite water.

 The longest you ever want your horse to go without water is 24 hours, so if the hay soup isn’t doing the trick you may need to seek veterinary assistance before the horse becomes dehydrated.